 Even though she was a junior, Ge Fei entered the 1991 China Open.
 She partnered with Gu Jun, losing early in the women’s doubles event.
 The early elimination did little to deter Ge Fei as she returned a year later.
 Like her first China Open, she and her partner bowed out early and recognized the need for guidance.

 After the 1992 China Open, Ge Fei met Jiang Yongyi, a coach for the national team.
 Noticing Ge Fei’s flair in front of the net, he took her on and guided her and Gu Jun to win the 1992 Chinese National Championships.

 Ge Fei’s Early Senior Badminton Career: The Beginning of a Dominant Career

 The 1992 Chinese National Championships win gave Ge Fei and Gu Jun the momentum they needed to debut as senior players.
 In 1993, the pair debuted at the Wimbledon International.
-Ge Fei and Gu Jun dominated the women’s singles event, winning gold after defeating the Netherlands’ Erica Van Den Heuvel and Nicole Van Hooren.
+Ge Fei and Gu Jun dominated the women’s doubles event, winning gold after defeating the Netherlands’ Erica Van Den Heuvel and Nicole Van Hooren.